Get our free email newsletter

 If your EMI filter is failing in high frequencies, check the frequency response of the components: parasitics limit the filtering effectiveness.

-In any EMI/EMC problem we have three elements: a culprit, a victim, and a coupling mechanism; and a common technique to solve those problems is reducing the coupling mechanism using an EMI filter.
+In any EMI/EMC problem, we have three elements: a culprit, a victim, and a coupling mechanism; and a common technique to solve those problems is reducing the coupling mechanism using an EMI filter.

-EMI filters are usually low pass passive topologies using inductors and capacitors.
+EMI filters are usually low-pass passive topologies using inductors and capacitors.

 - Partner Content -

-Consider for example an ideal design for a second order filter designed for 50ohm-50ohm terminal impedances as in Figure 1.
+Consider, for example, an ideal design for a second-order filter designed for 50ohm-50ohm terminal impedances as in Figure 1.
 Be careful!
-Remember in the real application terminal impedances are usually unknown.
+Remember, in the real application, terminal impedances are usually unknown.

 Figure 1: Ideal response for a simple second order EMI filter.

 From the insertion loss (IL) response (blue trace), we can predict more than 60dB at frequencies higher than 400kHz.
-Note we need a 130uH inductor and a 2uF capacitor, typical values for a conducted emissions problem.
+Note, we need a 130uH inductor and a 2uF capacitor, typical values for a conducted emissions problem.

-But consider the filter is not effective in high frequencies.
+But consider that the filter is not effective in high frequencies.
 Why at high frequencies insertion loss are not as high as expected from the theoretical calculations?.

-If the filter is analyzed in the real situation, a different response is obtained as you can see in red in Figure 2.
+If the filter is analyzed in the real situation, a different response is obtained, as you can see in red in Figure 2.

 - From Our Sponsors -